2020 Superettan

-The 2020 Superettan is part of the 2020 Swedish football season, and the 20th season of Superettan, Sweden's second-tier football division in its current format.
+The 2020 Superettan was part of the 2020 Swedish football season, and the 21st season of Superettan, Sweden's second-tier football division in its current format.
 A total of 16 teams contest the league.

 Teams

 A total of 16 teams contest the league.
 The top two teams qualify directly for promotion to Allsvenskan, the third will enter a play-off for the chance of promotion.
 The two bottom teams are automatically relegated, while the 13th and 14th placed teams will compete in a play-off to determine whether they are relegated.